tamil1407/IT-info/README.md

 # IT-info
-This is for information about it service, project
+This is simplifying the IT work using scripting